waynodiablo/Oystercard/boris_bikes/challenges/7_back_to_the_feature.md

 Now we have passed a unit test, we go back to our feature tests.
 You have now implemented a `DockingStation` class, so you should be able to get further than last time.

+In this challenge, you will get further in your feature test, and dissect an error.

 ### Challenge setup

 Here are the User Stories you converted into a Domain Model: